-Everybody’s got advice for pregnant ladies, and when it comes to morning sickness relief expectant mamas have heard it all.
+Everybody’s got advice for pregnant ladies.
+When it comes to morning sickness relief, expectant mamas have heard it all.

 Eat some crackers.

 Hang in there – it’s a normal part of pregnancy!

 Enjoy it!
 The more sick you feel, the stronger your pregnancy is.

 Deal with your resistance to the pregnancy and you’ll feel better.